 Because the iPhone isn't a professional-level editing suite, don't expect a full-featured video editor.
-Video editors that include intensive features like effects and sound editing require complex, and often expensive, desktop video-editing programs.
+Video editing tools that include intensive features like effects and sound editing require complex, and often expensive, desktop video-editing programs.
 That's just not possible on a phone with a touch interface.
-What the editor will let you do is trim and snip videos, so you can save the best part of a recording.
+What the editing app will let you do is trim and snip videos, so you can save the best part of a recording.

 NOTE: The video editing feature is available on the iPhone 3GS and newer.